Associated risks of severe hypertriglyceridemia (sHTG)

 Prolonged hospitalization of around

-Preventing the first episode of AP is critical10
+Preventing the first episode of AP is critical11

-Once a patient with sHTG has had an episode of AP, their risk of another episode can be
+Once a patient with sHTG has had an episode of AP, their risk for a second can be as high as

 Atherosclerotic cardiovascular disease risk

-Severe hypertriglyceridemia (sHTG) substantially increases a person's risk of atherosclerotic cardiovascular disease (ASCVD)1,11
+Severe hypertriglyceridemia (sHTG) substantially increases a person’s risk of atherosclerotic cardiovascular disease (ASCVD)1,12

 Patients with sHTG are

-as likely to have ASCVD compared with patients with normal triglyceride levels11
+as likely to have ASCVD events compared with patients with normal triglyceride levels12*

-sHTG is independently associated with coronary heart disease (CHD)12
+sHTG is independently associated with coronary heart disease (CHD)13

-In a real-world study, the rate of CHD events was significantly higher in patients with sHTG compared with those who had normal triglyceride levels at baseline.12*
+In a real-world study, the rate of CHD events was significantly higher in patients with sHTG compared with those who had normal triglyceride levels at baseline.13*

 Rate of CHD events in patients with sHTG at baseline: